 Paragon Partition Manager is another alternative that can be used instead of EaseUS or MiniTool if you want.
 The thing about this partition manager is the fact that this one has a very straightforward user interface and features.

-It has all the basic features that a partition manager should carry, this includes splitting partitions, undelete partitions and more.
-It also comes with other features such as Backup and Recovery, Drive Copy and Disk Wiper.
+It has all the essential features that a partition manager should carry, including splitting partitions, undelete partitions, and more.
+It also comes with other features such as Backup and Recovery, Drive Copy, and Disk Wiper.

 You have the option to download the freeware version of Paragon Partition Manager but keep in mind that the functionality of the freeware is limited to a certain extent.
-You can only use the freely available features such as undeleting a lost partition.
-You also get options for backing up your current hard drive in the form of an ISO image either on your hard disk or on a removable media.
+For example, you can only use the freely available features such as undeleting a lost partition.
+You also get options for backing up your current hard drive in the form of an ISO image either on your hard disk or on removable media.

 Active@ Partition Manager

 Active@ Partition Manager is a freeware partition manager that is completely free to use.
-While it is free, it does come with all the necessary features that a partition manager should have in the package.
+However, while it is free, it does come with all the necessary features that a partition manager should have in the package.

-You don’t get features like creating a clone of your disk or moving your OS from a hard drive to an SSD but you do get features which allow you to create a disk image, create partitions and format them.
-It has nowhere near the features that tools like EaseUS or MiniTool offer but since it is a freeware, it is a good program for newbies.
+You don’t get features like creating a clone of your disk or moving your OS from a hard drive to an SSD, but you get features that allow you to create a disk image, create partitions, and format them.
+It has nowhere near the features that tools like EaseUS or MiniTool offer, but it is a good program for newbies since it is freeware.

 A final word

 Finally, it all boils down to the partition manager that gets the job done for you.
-The EaseUS Partition Master Pro is a great program and has to the point features while the MiniTool Partition Wizard Pro has the features that EaseUS has to offer and then some extra ones.
+EaseUS Partition Master Pro is a great program and has to-the-point features, while the MiniTool Partition Wizard Pro has the features that EaseUS has to offer and then some extra ones.

-When it comes to a free partition manager, GParted definitely stands out from the rest and while it is a bit complicated to use, it is the only free option available that has all the important features.
+However, it all depends on you, and if you want something free and built into Windows, we recommend using the default Disk Management tool.
+GParted also stands out from the rest when it comes to a free partition manager, and while it is a bit complicated to use, it is the only free option available with all the essential features.